Creamy Corn Polenta

 Add corn this could be canned or thawed frozen corn.
 Continue to cook until polenta is soft and has become thick and creamy.
 Stir in butter or finish your dish with a drizzle of olive oil.
 Serve hot as a side dish or underneath a protein of choice.

-Note: Cooking polenta is basically a ratio of 3 to 1 liquid to grits.
+Note: Cooking polenta is basically a ratio of 3 to 1 liquid to meal.
 Then simply add in ingredients that offer the flavor profile you desire.
 I use stock most often to give a rich flavor without having to add butter or cream.
-But water is completely fine you just may want to supplement with cream and butter or your polenta may lack that creaminess.
+But water is completely fine if you want to replace cream and butter but your polenta may lack that creaminess.
 Otherwise load up and devour.